bloomreach/bloomgateway/README.md

 * **URL Params**
   - type, name and phase are required params
   - name : plugin name.
-    - Currently supported plugins are "access", "ratelimiter", "fallback" and "router"
+    - Currently, supported plugins are "access", "ratelimiter", "fallback" and "router"
   - phase : registered phase of the plugin.
     - Plugins "access, ratelimiter and fallback" are registered in the "access" phase of the request.
     - Plugin "fallback" is registered in the "error" phase of the request.